gvwilson/thirdbit/src/fiction/iffy/index.md

 "Here they come!"
 he shouted.
-She twisted to look over her shoulder just in time to see the herd of musk ox crest the ridge behind them, shoulder to shoulder and galloping straight at Edson.
+She twisted to look over her shoulder just in time to see a herd of musk ox crest the ridge behind them, shoulder to shoulder and galloping straight at Edson.

 She expected him to run.